robinrodricks/FluentFTP/README.md

 - **RecursiveList** - Check if your server supports a recursive LIST command (`LIST -R`).
 If you know for sure that this is unsupported, set it to false. **Default:** true.

-- **BulkListing** - Increase performance of GetListing by reading multiple lines at once.
-If GetListing is having issues with your serve, set it to false. **Default:** true.
+- **BulkListing** - If true, increases performance of GetListing by reading multiple lines of the file listing at once.
+If false then GetListing will read file listings line-by-line.
+If GetListing is having issues with your server, set it to false. **Default:** true.

 - **BulkListingLength** - Bytes to read during GetListing.
 Only honored if BulkListing is true. **Default:** 128.